thelounge/thelounge.github.io/_api/public-client.md

 ### `#sendMessage(text: String, chan: Chan)`

 Sends a message to this client, displayed in the given channel.
-This message will be displayed as a plugin message, the sender will be the name of your plugin (define in your package.json under thelounge.name) and defaults to the package name.
+This message will be displayed as a plugin message, the sender will be the name of your plugin (defined in your package.json under thelounge.name) and defaults to the package name.

 Arguments: